codeigniter4/CodeIgniter4/user_guide_src/source/database/configuration.rst

 .. _database-config-explanation-of-values:

 *********************
-Explanation of Values
+Description of Values
 *********************

 ================ ===========================================================================================================
- Name Config     Description
+ Config Name     Description
 ================ ===========================================================================================================
 **DSN**          The DSN connect string (an all-in-one configuration sequence).
 **hostname**     The hostname of your database server.
 Often this is 'localhost'.